CADJPY Technical Analysis | Forexlive

 CAD

-- The BoC left interest rates at 5.00% as expected but remains prepared to raise rates further if needed.
+- The BoC left interest rates at 5.00% as expected at the last meeting but remains prepared to raise rates further if needed.

 - BoC Governor Macklem delivered a less hawkish speech in the press conference compared to his previous remarks.